Block Six: In the stadium

 The crowd at Beaver Stadium was stunned by the play, as it gave the Nittany Lions the first lead with 4:27 remaining in the 4th quarter.
-Immediately upon Haley's touchdown, spectators stormed the field as Zombie Nation's Kernkraft 400 played from the stadium's loudspeakers.
-Head Coach James Franklin stated that he was "very happy for our kids" to experience a White Out win, the first win over Ohio State in eight years.
+Upon completion of the game, spectators stormed the field as Zombie Nation's Kernkraft 400 played from the stadium's loudspeakers.
+Head Coach James Franklin stated that he was "very happy for our kids" to experience a White Out win, the first win over Ohio State in five years.

 Celebratory riots

 One controversial event that occurred immediately following the game was a celebratory riot in Downtown State College, centered along Beaver Avenue.
 Approximately 10,000 fans, primarily Penn State students blocked several roads and wreaked havoc, such as breaking light posts and lighting sofas on fire.
 Centre County Police were assisted by the Pennsylvania State police, who came in riot gear to break up the riot.
 Total damages were estimated to be $17,000, and 13 individuals were charged as a result of not following orders.